pingcap/docs-cn/tidb-lightning/tidb-lightning-error-resolution.md

-        (54, 'fifty-four'),     -- conflicts with the other 'fifty-four' below (77, 'seventy-seven'),  -- the string is longer than 12 characters (600, 'six hundred'),   -- the number overflows TINYINT (40, 'fourty'),         -- conflicts with the other 40 above (42, 'fifty-four');     -- conflicts with the other 'fifty-four' above
+        (54, 'fifty-four'),     -- conflicts with the other 'fifty-four' below (77, 'seventy-seven'),  -- the string is longer than 12 characters (600, 'six hundred'),   -- the number overflows TINYINT (40, 'forty'),         -- conflicts with the other 40 above (42, 'fifty-four');     -- conflicts with the other 'fifty-four' above

     EOF